-Information processing is a central part of modern work.
-Whether at the office workstation, a surveillance unit (air traffic control, industrial surveillance), the cab of a modern transport device (airplane, train, or car) or at the register of a supermarket, the user of modern technology is confronted with an increasing amount of information to be processed in less time, due to the rapid technical development.
-The requirements involved in many cases exceed the capacity of human information processing.
-The overload of one’s individual processing capacity as well as distraction by irrelevant environmental stimuli are central causes for the emergence of errors, not only in the human-machine-interaction.
-This results in an increased risk for accidents and in a decrease of the efficiency with which people operate in their environment.
+Information processing is a central component of modern work.
+Whether at an office, a surveillance unit (air traffic control, industrial monitoring), at the driver’s cab of a modern transportation device (airplane, train or car) or at the checkout of a supermarket, the user of modern technology has to process more and more information in less and less time due to the rapid technical development.
+In many cases, the demands that arise exceed human information processing capacity.
+Many moderating variables such as age, fatigue, stress, or lack of motivation can impair a person’s ability to absorb information correctly and translate it into adequate action.
+Overload of the individual processing capacity as well as distraction by irrelevant environmental stimuli are central causes for the errors, not only in human-machine interaction.
+The consequences of this are both an increased risk of accidents and losses in the efficiency of the interaction with our environment.

 The capacity of human information processing is limited.
 Consequently, a continuous stream of signals relevant for later actions must be selected and buffered in a short-term or working memory.
 In addition, goal-directed behavior requires adaptation of the stored information to changing environmental conditions.
 The junior research group investigates the basics of these selection processes.
 Of central interest is the question of what happens to non-attended information in working memory.
 Can we intentionally suppress or forget irrelevant information?
 If this is the case, can this process be trained and consequently optimized?

 Processes of perception and information processing are influenced by cognitions.
-For example, how quickly and how well we perform a task depends on how much we can focus on it, how we evaluate it and what assumptions we make about the context.
-Based on this research, tasks and work environments will be designed in a way that allows for cognitive factors to optimally affect performance and well-being.
+For example, how fast and how well we process a task depends on how much we can or want to concentrate on the task, whether we have to process several tasks in parallel and how we evaluate the respective task.
+Thus, tasks and work environments should be designed in such a way that cognitive factors have the most positive effects possible on performance and personal well-being.